 Offerors are advised that anything discussed at the pre-proposal conference does not change any part of this RFP.
 All changes and/or clarifications to this RFP shall be done in the form of an addendum.

-The pre-proposal conference will be held by tele-conference as follows:
+The pre-proposal conference will be held as follows: